Fights in Tight Spaces

 “On one hand, it has a very high ceiling, and tight play can have a great deal of reach, which is something I value, but on the other hand, at its worst, this game is obnoxious, slow and tedious.”

-The game's optimization has been widely criticized, with players reporting significant performance issues, including softlocks and freezes, despite its simple graphics and low disk space requirements.
-While some improvements have been noted, persistent general performance problems and a lack of essential UI features hinder the overall experience, suggesting that further optimization and balancing are necessary for a smoother gameplay experience.
+The game's optimization is widely criticized, with players reporting severe performance issues, including softlocks and freezes, even on capable machines.
+Despite its simple graphics and small disk space requirement, the game is described as memory-hungry and poorly optimized, leading to slow gameplay and general performance problems.
+While some improvements have been noted, ongoing issues with UI features, card balance, and enemy scaling indicate that further optimization is necessary for a smoother experience.

 “Wall-to-wall banger soundtrack, visuals that ooze style, and a refreshing puzzle of not just the gameplay, but card selection and deck optimization in the context of the isometric space.”

-“General performance issues persist (at least on my machine), and I'd still advocate tightening many of the animations, but the game is in a better place now and it seems like the developers are going to keep trying to improve that.”
+“General performance issues persist (at least on my machine), and I'd still advocate tightening many of the animations, but the game is in a better place now and it seems like the developers are going to keep trying to keep that going.”

 “What it needs, apart from the standard re-balancing and optimization and enemy-tweaking that you'd expect, is a better deck-building experience.”